Skip to main content

 3. Expert Witness Services

-Professional testimony supports legal proceedings when required:
+Professional testimony supports dispute-resolution pathways when required:

 • Technical explanation: Clarification of complex arboricultural issues